Adam5Wu/Bless/README.md

 ### Syntax
 ```
-<path/to/>Bless.sh [index-prefix] [revision-from] [sort-field]
+<path/to/>Bless.sh [key-prefix] [revision-from] [sort-field]
 ```

 All parameters are optional.
-* **index-prefix**: when specified, the first word of each commit message is examined, if prefix matches, the content is used along side with the commit hash as tag to annotate changes.
+* **key-prefix**: when specified, the first word of each commit message is examined, if prefix matches, the content is used along side with the commit hash as tag to annotate changes.
   * *Default behavior: only use commit hash as tag*
 * **revision-from**: when specified, only changes in revisions later than provided will be considered;
   * *Default behavior: track changes from the last annotated Git tag*